Skip to main content

 • Automation actions for executing commands

-This Shortcut is also fully inspectable in the Shortcuts app.
+This shortcut is also fully inspectable in the Shortcuts app.

 Shortcut token